How to Set Elementor Display Condition Based on URL String or Parameters?

 1. Select String from the first dropdown under the Rule tab.

-3. In the last field, add the URL string.
+3. In the last field, enter the URL string value.

 Note: Only add the string value (shop), not the entire path.

-For example, we want to show a CTA button in the header of all the product pages of a Woocommerce site.
-To do this, go to the header template and select the widget.
+For example, to show a CTA button in the header of all product pages on a WooCommerce site, go to the header template and select the widget.

 After selecting String from the first dropdown, choose Is from the second dropdown.

-Then in the last field, add product as the string value.
+In the last field, enter product as the string value.

-If the option is set to Not in the second dropdown, it will reverse the condition.
+If the option is set to Not in the second dropdown, the condition reverses and the content is hidden on all product pages.

 How to Set Elementor Display Condition Based on URL Parameter?

-UTM (Urchin Tracking Module) codes are snippets of text added at the end of a URL to track where the visitor has come from by clicking the URL.
-You can set display condition on your content based on different UTM parameters in the URL of the page.
-This can be very useful to show personalised content to visitors coming from different sources.
+UTM (Urchin Tracking Module) codes are text snippets added at the end of a URL to identify the traffic source for a visit.
+You can set display conditions based on different UTM parameters in the page URL.
+This is useful for showing personalized content to visitors arriving from different traffic sources, such as email campaigns, paid ads, or social media posts.

 1. Select Parameter from the first dropdown under the Rule tab.

-3. In the last field, add the parameter.
+3. In the last field, enter the parameter value.

 Note: Only add the parameter value (utm_source=email), not the entire path.

-For example, we want to show a special welcome message to all the visitors coming from an email campaign and we’ve set the UTM in the link as “utm_source=email”.
+For example, to show a welcome message to visitors arriving from an email campaign with the UTM utm_source=email in the URL:

-To do this, select the widget, and after choosing Parameter from the first dropdown, choose Is from the second dropdown.
+Select the widget, then choose Parameter from the first dropdown and Is from the second dropdown.

-If the option is set to Not in the second dropdown, it will reverse the condition.
+If the option is set to Not in the second dropdown, the condition reverses and the content is hidden for all visitors who arrive via that UTM link.

 Also, read How to Set Elementor Display Condition Based on Browser/Site Language.